henryhyw/henryhyw.github.io/menu/early.md

 ## Building Kiwiview's Website

 In my second year of high school, I started building a website for Kiwiview International Limited, a New Zealand company co-owned by my parents and a Kiwi.
 Since the business was just starting, they let me try building the website.

 I taught myself HTML, JavaScript, CSS, and SQL.
 It took me months to deploy it on an IIS server on Tencent Cloud.
 The deployment process was really complicated for a beginner, and I spent a lot of time researching it.
-I also built a personal website, but unfortunately, it can no longer be accessed because I forgot to renew the server, and the files were lost.
-This taught me an important lesson about backing up files.

 Here is the link to the website: [Kiwiview International Limited](https://www.kiwiviewintl.co.nz/uk-en/index.php)